CalebAgyei/simple_shell/README.md

 Installation
 Clone this repository into your working directory.
 For best results, files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -std=gnu89

+Usage
+After compilation, the resulting program can run stand-alone, either in interactive or non-interactive mode.